 3. When did the generation die out?

-We can now form the evidentially-driven and reasonable expectation that roughly nine identifiable eyewitnesses (all apostles; no women) were alive to consult by the time Paul writes his earliest known letter (1 Thessalonians, c.
+We can now form the evidentially-driven and reasonable expectation that roughly nine identifiable eyewitnesses (all apostles; no women) might have been alive to consult by the time Paul writes his earliest known letter (1 Thessalonians, c.
 51 CE).
 Notice that by Paul’s last letter (2 Corinthians, c.
 57 CE), we have no mentions of the other disciples, whereas he includes dramatic mention of them in his earliest ones.11

 This eyewitness tally falls dramatically to one person, John – based generously on Christian traditions of him being the youngest – for most of the rest of Paul’s letters and the writing of the first gospel, Mark (c.
 68 CE).
 For the sake of argument and testing the model, I have assumed he was called by Jesus in 30 CE at the age of 13.

 It would be more probable than not that he was dead by 59 CE (age c.
 42), so would not have been alive by the time that most scholars believe the other gospels and Acts were written.
-If we believed tradition,12 that he died in the few years around 100 CE in Ephesus, we would also have to – ideally via non-circular means – believe that a rural fisherman’s son could make it to his 90s in the ancient world, spreading a religion, generally received with some hostility, without being killed.
-This well exceeds the maximum lifespan given by the evidence at 65 years old.13
+If we believed tradition,12 that he died around 100 CE in Ephesus, we would also have to – ideally via non-circular means – believe that a rural fisherman’s son could make it to his 90s in the ancient world, spreading a religion, generally received with some hostility, without being killed.
+This well exceeds the top lifespan given by the evidence at 65 years old.13

 This thought leads us nicely to our next question: “being generous and presuming the eyewitnesses had not died of natural causes, were there any unnatural ones which may have wiped them out before their time?”